GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 - Some vases may also be standing independently, scattered on the floor, for instance.

-You’ll need to painstakingly search through the composite, identify each vase, and adjust their positions individually.
+You'll need to painstakingly search through the composite, identify each vase, and adjust their positions individually.

 Now, consider needing to place this cabinet with vases outside, with the